GCSBOSS/cronenberg/README.md

 ```

 3. Run in the terminal with: `cronenberg -c path/to/conf.yml`.

+## Get Started with Docker

+The official image repository in Docker Hub is `gcsboss/cronenberg`.

+Run like this: `docker run -v /path/to/your/conf.yml:/usr/src/app/conf.yml gcsboss/cronenberg`

 ## Reporting Bugs
 If you have found any problems with this module, please: